 - Superior quality

 ZILLERATE Polarised Sports are lightweight and comfortable glasses made with durable TR90 material.
 The lenses are polycarbonate that is super light, flexible and impact resistant.
 The glasses feature rubber-padded arms that sit perfectly on your face and will not fall off during physical activity.
 The design is so light that you will almost forget you are wearing something.

-These glasses feature TAC polarized lenses, which protect your eyes by filtering out dazzling glare and provide a crystal clear vision.
-These lenses block UVA, UVB and the blue light that is harmful and can damage your eyesight.
+These glasses feature TAC polarized lenses, which protect your eyes by filtering out dazzling glare and providing crystal-clear vision.
+These lenses block UVA, UVB and blue light which is harmful and can damage your eyesight.

-Pros: Stylish, great value, super versatile, comes with a great looking case
+What I like: Stylish, great value, super versatile, comes with a great-looking case

 What I don’t: Look a little flimsy but if you are using them for cycling, they are tough enough.